 Before the Risk-o-meter’s current 6-level avatar, it was a 5-level Riskometer.
 And before that, it was a color-codes-based risk tool (it had 3 colors blue, yellow and brown representing low, medium and high levels of risk).
 After July 2015, SEBI replaced the depiction of mutual fund risks using color codes by a pictorial meter popularly named Riskometer.

 SEBI has been constantly revising the guidelines once every few years for these Mutual Fund Riskometers.
 The idea has always been to highlight the risk to investors in an easy-to-understand format.
 Understanding the risks involved in any investment is very important for all investors.
 So this constant up-gradation of Risk-o-meter and how it works is a step in that direction.

 But all said and done, is looking at Risk-o-meter sufficient to select the right mutual fund schemes for your investments?

 Riskometer can only give an overall idea of the risk level of the scheme.
 But it’s not sufficient to just rely on it.
 Just like you are strongly advised to don’t rely on star ratings of mutual funds blindly.
 Similarly, you cannot rely blindly on risk-o-meter.

 And to be honest, I have had my doubts about the usefulness of risk-o-meter (till now) and about how many people actually used to look at risk-o-meter and take investment decisions.

 But nevertheless, it’s a step in the right direction and a good-intentioned initiative.
 At least now there is a mathematically-backed solid logical framework to the mutual fund Riskometer now.
 So it’s a good move in the long run.
 And help bring out some clarity (and transparency) on the risk labelling front.

-I hope you now have a good understanding of new mutual fund risk-o-meter, which has been revised in 2020 to enhance its product (risk) labeling effectiveness.
+I hope you now have a good understanding of the new mutual fund risk-o-meter, which has been revised in 2020 to enhance its product (risk) labelling effectiveness.